vippsas/vipps-checkout/vipps-checkout-api.md

 We provide a helper method that, when called, will redirect to the current page with the `token` queryParameter added to the URL.
 Initiatlize the `VippsCheckout` function outside of initiating a session.

-> **Note**:
-> Make sure to initialize `VippsCheckout` outside of any user dependant execution blocks (like event handlers) to make sure that the iFrame is loaded every time a user lands on the page.
+**Please note**: Make sure to initialize `VippsCheckout` outside of any user dependant execution blocks (like event handlers) to make sure that the iFrame is loaded every time a user lands on the page.

 ```js
 // Globally defined